aimms/documentation/cdm/install.rst

 SQL Server
 ++++++++++

 You can back your CDM service by any SQLServer database instance in your network, as long as you have a SQLServer ODBC driver installed on the host where the CDM service is running.
 You can backup the database holding the CDM-managed schema through the SQL Server Management Studio.
 Each application database instance created through CDM, will result in a separate schema in the specified database instance on the SQLServer server.
 You are advised to create a separate database to hold all the database schema created by the CDM service, and set up a new database user with full access to this database.
+If you want to use a separate database for each CDM application database, instead of a separate schema in a single database, then on Windows you need to install separate service instances, one for each database.

 MySQL
 +++++